 - Many cemeteries hire commissioned salespeople who might be required to meet sales goals or even quotas.
 This might shift their focus from “helping you” to “selling you.”

-For more information on the process of preplanning, please contact Keith Redmon, Bruce Redmon, Kevin Nelson or Adam Glenn, the licensed, non-commissioned funeral directors at Redmon Funeral Home, at 330-688-6631.
+For more information on the process of preplanning, please contact Keith Redmon, Bruce Redmon, Kevin Nelson, Roy Raber or Wayne Heavilin, the licensed, non-commissioned funeral directors at Redmon Funeral Home, at 330-688-6631.
 These qualified, experienced professionals will guide you through the process and help you make decisions that are right for you and your family, not for the cemetery salesperson.

 No one likes to think about death, let alone plan for it.
 But, while never easy, we can help make it simpler for both you and your family.
 Pre-planning a funeral can be very informal, and as simple as jotting down preferences and wishes and sharing them with others.
 More formal arrangements in the form of a pre-need contract can be set up with us and pre-funded through life insurance or bank trust.
 This option protects the cost of the planned funeral from inflation, and is transferable to any funeral home.